tldr-pages/tldr/pages/linux/torsocks.md

 `. torsocks {{on|off}}`

-- Spawn a new tor enabled shell (traffic from any command from spawned shell will route through tor):
+- Spawn a new Tor enabled shell:

 `torsocks --shell`